 - Business Regulations – You must be prepared to comply with all the rules and regulations being imposed by the local government units (barangay, town or city) where you will locate your i-café business.
 Ordinances regulating the registration and operation of i-cafés vary from one barangay, town or city to another.
 There is also the national law on the intellectual property rights of software developers that you need to comply.
 Peace of mind in any business operation can only be attained if you are fully compliant to all the legal requirements.

 - Business Models – It is not enough that you copy the products and services of your competitors.
-You must come out with unique business ideas that could result to your customers’ satisfaction and loyalty.
+You must come out with unique business ideas that could result to your customers’ satisfaction and loyalty, click here to learn more about how you can make your business a success.
 Operating on a single strategy could spell disaster on your business.
 Stay dynamic, unpredictable and always ahead in the competition.

 Yes, “it’s just an i-café” but it takes more than passion and being a copycat to succeed in it.
 Many i-café start-ups fail over idiotic little things like not having operating capital that could last for six months, a broken printer and no money to buy a new one, or flimsy plans that change every week, leaving employees and customers wondering and confused.

 I-café is such an easy business to set-up and operate but it needs a lot to have customers come in and stay.
 Most new start ups are woefully under-capitalized, fail to plan and if they do plan are terribly over-optimistic.
 Don’t fall for the business craze called i-cafe, it takes more than you think to succeed in it.